This article has been approved by an Indeed Career Coach

 The following are a few of the many job positions that typically test a candidate's communications skills during the interview process:

-- Administrative assistant: Administrative assistants are responsible for a number of communication-related tasks, including communicating via email and phone, taking notes during meetings, making presentations and answering questions.
+Administrative assistants are responsible for several communication-related tasks, including communicating via email and phone, taking notes during meetings, making presentations and answering questions.

 5 communication skills interview questions and how they reveal a person's ability to communicate